abongile-mt/abongile-mt/README.md

 # abongile-mt
-I am an aspiring Web Developer currently learning HTML, CSS and JavaScript.
+I am an aspiring Web Developer currently teaching myself HTML, CSS and JavaScript while building the skills I need to become a confident Developer.
 I will use this space to document my learning journey while building one project at a time.

 ### Currently learning:
 - HTML